 How to Import a CSV File into R (example included)

-read.csv("Path where your CSV file is located on your computer\\File Name.csv")
+df = read.csv("Path where the CSV file is stored\\File Name.csv")

-Example used to import a CSV file into R
+Example of importing a CSV file into R

 Let’s say that you have the following data stored in a CSV file (where the file name is ‘Products‘):